dekoza/mtgpl/M14_Rulebook.rst

         remaining attacking and blocking creatures, as well as the ones with double strike, deal combat damage during this second step.

-    Flash
+    Flash gl
         A keyword ability seen on creatures, artifacts, and enchantments.
         A spell with flash can be cast any time you could cast an instant.

-    Flavor text
+    Flavor text gl
         Italic text (italic text looks like this) in a card's text box that's just for fun.
 Flavor text sets a tone or describes part of the magical world of the card.
 If the text is in parentheses, it's there to remind you about a rule—it's not flavor text.
 Flavor text has no effect on how the card is cast.

-    Flying
+    Flying gl
         A keyword ability seen on creatures.
 A creature with flying can't be blocked except by creatures with flying or reach.

-    Forestwalk
+    Forestwalk gl
         A kind of landwalk.
-See the glossary entry for :term:`Landwalk`.
+See the glossary entry for :term:`Landwalk<landwalk gl>`.

-    Graveyard
+    Graveyard gl
         A game zone.
-See :ref:`Graveyard` [on page 8].
+See :ref:`Graveyard<sec-graveyard>` [on page 8].

-    Hand
+    Hand gl
         A game zone.
-See :ref:`Hand` [on page 8].
+See :ref:`Hand<sec-hand>` [on page 8].

-    Haste
+    Haste gl
         A keyword ability seen on creatures.
 A creature with haste can attack as soon as it comes under your control.
 You can also activate its activated abilities with oT in the cost.

-    Hexproof
+    Hexproof gl
         A keyword ability seen on permanents.
 A permanent with hexproof can't be the target of spells or abilities controlled by an opponent.
 The player who controls the permanent with hexproof can still target it with spells and abilities.

-    Indestructible
+    Indestructible gl
         An indestructible permanent can't be destroyed by damage or by effects that say "destroy."
 It can still be put into the graveyard for other reasons.
-See the glossary entry for :term:`Destroy`.
+See the glossary entry for :term:`Destroy<destroy gl>`.

-    Instant
+    Instant gl
         A card type.
-See :ref:`Instant` [on page 6].
+See :ref:`Instant<sec-instant>` [on page 6].

-    Instead
+    Instead gl
         When you see this word, you know a spell or ability creates a replacement effect.
-See the glossary entry for :term:`Replacement effect`.
+See the glossary entry for :term:`Replacement effect<replacement effect gl>`.

-    Intimidate
+    Intimidate gl
         A keyword ability seen on creatures.
 A creature with intimidate can't be blocked except by creatures that share a color with it and/ or artifact creatures.
 For example, a red creature with intimidate